 The whole point of Lean is to ensure that your business runs as profitably as possible, and thus allows your company to keep people employed for as long as possible.
 I would highly recommend that every business check out our series on Lean and implement the strategy as soon as possible.

 After you’ve carved out your costs and the most effective strategies for your business, you won’t just want to break even at the end of the month.
 This is where you can add your profit rate.
-Most tradesmen account for 5-10% of the number above as an average profit rate.
+Most tradesmen account for 5-10% of the price of service as an average profit rate.

 Keep in mind that, while you don’t want to be overly ambitious and put off customers, this is the first place you’ll be shaving off if a customer is trying to negotiate a lower price for, let’s say, a more extensive project.